 These paintings, photographs, marine charts, maps and more present a fascinating visual history of the earliest businesses and hotels, shipwrecks, salvage “wreckers”, railroads, first automobile bridge, and how Beach Haven developed, with brief notes explaining the way we were from the 1700s to today.

 There are 73 pieces in the "Beaches & Boats: then/now" exhibit with paintings by more than 30 Pine Shores artists, plus historic photos on loan from the Beach Haven Library Museum and LBI Historical Society.

-The show is open to visitors at Beach Haven Borough Hall daily Mon-Friday through Labor Day, with a weekend open house on Saturday, June 29 and a reception that will be held in mid-August.
+The show is open to visitors at Beach Haven Borough Hall daily Mon-Friday through Labor Day.
+The reception was in the afternoon on August 14th.

 The Borough facilitated the hanging process by expediting the ordering and installation of a new Walker Hanging System like we have at PSAA.
 Special thanks go to Mayor Nancy Taggart Davis and Jackie and Eric of the Borough Public Works Dept.